+Abstract

+I will begin at the beginning; briefly touch upon the different forms of memory, we here are interested in episodic memory; discuss how epilepsy allows us to drill holes in peoples brain and what electrodes we use now, and will use in the future; I will continue to describe what kind of signal we record with these wires: the local field potential and the action potentials of neurons; I will talk about the hippocampus as a central brain structure involved in memory processing, how information flows into and out of the structure and introduce a prominent theory how cortical representations are coded in the hippocampus for later retrieval (called the Indexing Theory); there are different theories that propose different roles to the hippocampus and the cortex over time, so I shall describe them here (maybe better before the indexing theory?); in rodents a memory trace is referred to as the “engram” and I will briefly outline research relevant research that can inform how index neurons might be allocated; lastly I will describe the most common type of neuron in the human brain: the concept neuron.
+Maybe I should also mention the other types?

 The shocking origin of neuroscience

 If one were to set out in search for the earliest scientific breakthrough that led to this work an educated guess would land on Luigi Galvani.
-The legacy of the Italian polymath is grounded in his discovery that the muscles of frogs twitch when electrically stimulated (Galvani, 1791).
+The legacy of the Italian polymath is grounded in his discovery that the muscles of frogs twitch when electrically stimulated (Galvani, 1791 Galvani, L. (1791).
+De viribus electricitatis in motu musculari.
+Commentarius.
+De Bonoiensi Scientiarum et Artium Intituo atque Academie Commentarii, 7, 363-418.).
 He thereby refuted the contemporary belief that animal spirits inside hollow nerves drive movement and sensation.
-Although he was wrong in attributing the muscle twitches to an innate force he called “animal electricity”, he still managed to demonstrate the electrical nature of nerve impulses, thereby laying the foundation of electrophysiology and modern neuroscience (Piccolino, 1998).
+Although he was wrong in attributing the muscle twitches to an innate force he called “animal electricity”, he still managed to demonstrate the electrical nature of nerve impulses, thereby laying the foundation of electrophysiology and modern neuroscience (Piccolino, 1998; brain research bulletin).

 The impact of Galvani's work was so immense that it has been likened to the French Revolution (Piccolino, 1998).
 It ultimately led Alessandro Volta to invent the electrical battery and inspired Mary Shelley to write the classic horror story Frankenstein (Piccolino, 1998).
 Galvani's name survives until today in the verb galvanize and still has a place in popular culture through songs such as Galvanize (curiously by The Chemical Brothers).